lukemoore66/csmod/README.md

 ## Acknowledgments

 * Hat tip to ffmpeg / qaac / xiph.org / aacgain / GPAC devs
-* Inspiration: HandBrake, but with better quality audio, better track selection, and a scraper for show names.
+* Inspiration: HandBrake, but with a better quality audio encoder, automated stream selection based on language preferences, and a scraper for automatic renaming of output files.